Create out-of-this-world Alexa skills with students in an hour, no Amazon device required.

 How can my class participate?

-2. After sign up, explore the provided lesson plans and free training options.
+2. After sign up, explore the provided lesson materials.

 This option is perfect for one class period in any subject area!
 The lesson covers the basics of voice AI and leads students through two tutorials.
 Students code Alexa to say “Hello, Moon!” and create an Space Trivia Generator.
 At the end, students dive deep into Alexa’s AI systems through an interview with Amazon’s Chief Alexa Evangelist.